upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 ### Hardware Implementation

 **ATmega328PB (Main MCU)**
-The ATmega328PB serves as the primary controller on the wristband.
-It connects directly to the LSM6DSO IMU using the I²C bus (PC4 = SDA, PC5 = SCL), samples 6-axis motion data, performs gesture recognition, and outputs compact gesture codes (U, D, L, R) through UART0 (PD1/PD0).
-The ATmega is responsible for all sensing-side logic and low-level timing.
+The ATmega328PB serves as the primary controller on the wristband.It connects directly to the LSM6DSO IMU over the I²C bus (PC4 = SDA, PC5 = SCL), samples 6-axis motion data, performs gesture recognition, and outputs compact gesture codes (U, D, L, R) via UART0 (PD1/PD0).
+On the sensing side, the ATmega is responsible for all low-level timing, sensor interfacing, and gesture pre-processing.

 **IMU: LSM6DSO**
 Our IMU captures 3-axis acceleration and 3-axis gyroscope data at 104 Hz.